 Some foods and drinks that you find at most picnics are not safe for dogs.

-Cooked bones, caffeine, alcohol, grapes, raisins, sugary foods, artificial sweeteners, and several other foods/drinks are toxic for dogs.
+Cooked bones, caffeine, alcohol, grapes, raisins, sugary foods, artificial sweeteners, and several other foods and drinks are toxic for dogs.
 Pack these items in sealed containers that your dog cannot open, and when people are eating or drinking, keep an eye on your dog so they don’t sneak away with anything they shouldn’t have.

 5. Bring A Leash, Toys, Poop Bags, And Supplies

-Even if you are going to an area where it is okay to be off-leash, you should still have a leash for times where you need to keep your dog close or for emergencies.
+Even if you’re going to an area where it’s okay to be off-leash, you should still have a leash for times when you need to keep your dog close or for emergencies.
 This is a good chance for your dog to get some exercise outside, so bring a toy with for fetch or something to chew on so they can stay busy.